 X-Men: Destiny has the wonkiest legacy of any Marvel licensed video game.
 A legacy of dashed expectations, for its developers and X-Men fans alike, shrouded by a cloud of infamy generated by a Kotaku article alleging corporate mismanagement and potentially fraud.
 It has been a year and a half of convincing people familiar with its development of my intentions, scheduling Skype interviews at all hours of the night, and running into a lot of brick walls.
 I now feel confident that public opinion of this game has been skewed by misinformation.

 Written by Australian freelance writer Andrew McMillen, the same reporter who broke the story of the mismanagement behind LA Noire’s Team Bondi, “What Went Wrong With Silicon Knights’ X-Men: Destiny?” was a development hell article ran by Kotaku in the Fall of 2012.
-It was edited by (still) Editor-in-Chief Stephen Totillo and by his admission required weeks of revisions and had been previously rejected at other outlets because it was based on eight anonymous sources.
+It was edited by (still) Editor-in-Chief Stephen Totillo and by his admission required weeks of revisions and had been previously rejected at other outlets (Wired, etc.) because it was based on eight anonymous sources.
 No hard facts.
-No documentation.

 Here’s a short-list of the most explosive claims in the article, although I encourage you to read it in its entirety for yourself:

 - Silicon Knights had a toxic “benevolent leadership” culture;

 - The studio head, Denis Dyack, was absent during X-Men Destiny’s development;

 - There was a “parasitic” relationship with publishers, purposely delaying games to funnel money to other projects;

 - After a 2.5 year period there hadn’t been a single game level roughed-in;

 - Activision was uninvolved as a publisher and didn’t pay attention to milestones;

 - Staff were being shoved off to other internal projects under Activision’s noses;